Volunteer-led Excursions Worldwide

 The Emergency Evacuation with Family Travel benefit and Accident Medical Expense benefit may provide insurance coverage for eligible expenses incurred during the trip for a covered injury or for an emergency evacuation due to a covered injury or sickness.
-Coverage is available from your departure date through the date you arrive back home or other place designated by the Appalachian Mountain Club, whichever occurs first
+Coverage is available for the trip dates as listed in the trip prospectus.

 What are the benefits of the Basic Medical and Emergency Evacuation Insurance?